paulcadman/jira-emailnotify/README.md

 ## Email notifications of create/update/delete for project versions.

+An email notification is set to recipients whenever a project email is created, updated, or deleted.
+The email contains a link to the project version page in JIRA.

+The notification for updates contains information on the values that have changed.

 ## Email notifications of updates to issues to the user that made the update.

 A condition may be specified as a boolean groovy expression in the plugin configuration.